Ask AI

 Claim boundary

-Say whether the claim is live mainnet behavior, ecosystem tooling, testnet evidence, targeted work, roadmap architecture, or research.
+Say whether the claim is live mainnet behavior, testnet evidence, targeted work, roadmap architecture, research, wrong, unsupported, or outside L1 scope.

 Plain verbs